The Beginner’s Guide to

 Water ready?
 Okay.
 Pour it into the French Press, seal it, and start the timer all at the same time because you have definitely spouted a third arm as an evolutionary development to reach coffee nirvana.

-Write that thank-you note to the CIB while you wait.
+Write that thank-you note to the JCIB while you wait.
 Might as well, right?

 When that buzzer goes off, plunge!
 Plunge away!
 Separate out those beans and pour yourself a morning mug.

 That’s it, my friends.
-Hear the angels sing while you swish that first mouthful around, appreciating the smoothness, the vibrancy, the clean flavor.
-Make sure you get a good whiff of it, too, and appreciate the florals.
+Hear the angels sing while you take your first sip, appreciating the smoothness, the vibrancy, the clean flavor.
+Make sure you get a good whiff of it, too, and take a moment to appreciate the florals.

-Blue Mountain Coffee might be frustrating to acquire, cost a pretty penny, and require some fussily exact steps while brewing, but you’ll quickly discover that it was all worth it.
-This is the kind of Arabica that all other Arabicas dream about being.
+Blue Mountain Coffee might be frustrating to acquire and cost a pretty penny, but you’ll quickly discover that it was all worth it.